moore3930/moore3930.github.io/index.md

 I appreciate designing the models or approaches that are driven by the intuition after capturing deep understandings of specific fields, equipped with modern neural architectures, and grounded to real-world scenarios.
-The research that attracted me most is simple, insightful, and far-reaching creation, such as Word2Vec, Transformer, and BERT.
+The research that attracted me most is simple, insightful, and far-reaching creation or finding, such as Word2Vec, Transformer, and BERT.

 I mainly focus on Natural Language Processing and Computational Advertising.
 In terms of specific topics, I am interested in